Spokane Urology is expanding with a second location!

 Prostatitis — which often leads to burning while urinating and increased urinary urgency — accounts for roughly 25% of all office visits by young and middle-aged men.
 Because prostatitis leads to problems involving your genital and urinary systems, the expert urologists at Spokane Urology provide personalized, highly effective treatment plans.
-Book your prostatitis examination at this Spokane, Washington, urology practice by using the online tool, or you can call the office to speak with a team member directly.
+Book your prostatitis examination at this Spokane and Spokane Valley, Washington, urology practice by using the online tool, or you can call the office to speak with a team member directly.

 Prostatitis is a common inflammatory prostate issue that affects men of all ages.
 Urologists break prostatitis down into four types: